Frequently Asked Questions

 For some online community spaces, such as CBCNews.ca, using a third party provides CBC/Radio-Canada with a number of benefits, including for example; staffing flexibility to absorb sudden spikes in comment volume; cost effective 24hr coverage and industry expertise.

-CBC/Radio-Canada and ICUC work in close and ongoing collaboration to ensure accuracy and consistency of moderation across CBC/Radio-Canada’s online communities.
+This relationship continues today as CBC/Radio-Canada and ICUC work in close and ongoing collaboration to ensure accuracy and consistency of moderation across CBC/Radio-Canada’s online communities.

 How do the moderators decide what is appropriate for CBC/Radio-Canada online communities?